plast-lab/doop/README.md

 ### Using Doop as a library

-Directory docs/doop-as-lib contains a test program that links against Doop and runs an analysis on a simple hello-world program.
+The directory docs/doop-as-lib contains a test program that links against Doop runs an analysis on a simple hello-world program.

-Please consult its Gradle build script (build.gradle) for details on how to set up and call Doop from another program.
+Please consult its Gradle build script (build.gradle) for details on How to set up and call Doop from another program.

 ### Using Doop via Docker